19 House Building Mistakes We Made that Will Save You!

 “When we built our house, we weren’t really keen on paying for anything extra as it was our first house and were trying to save every penny.
 However, now that we’ve lived here for 5+ years, I’m realizing that the carpet already needs to be replaced because they generally use the cheapest possible carpet unless you upgrade.” – Chelsey

 “In my experience, ‘builder grade’ is synonymous with ‘disposable’.
-Don’t settle for builder grade appliances, flooring, paint… anything!
+Don’t settle for builder grade appliances, flooring, paint… anything…they’re the biggest house-building mistakes you could make!
 Even if you’re building on a tight budget, I think it’s a better investment to take the credit they offer for those items and apply it towards an upgrade.
 Otherwise, you’ll just be upgrading on your own dime in a few short years down the road.” – Jenna